SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/lambdas/README.md

 # Lambdas

-This directory contains the following `Functions` for processing events from SAP Commerce and performing sentiment analysis and updating downstream systems such as SAP Service Cloud and Slack
+This directory contains the following `Functions` for processing events from SAP Commerce Cloud and performing sentiment analysis and updating downstream systems such as SAP Service Cloud and Slack

 Each function contains a handler file and a dependencies file depending on the Function runtime selected (Node or Python).